 What is Job Costing?

-Job order costing is a system of expense monitoring in which a business only creates products to fill customer/client orders.
-Employees complete job order cost sheets for each order and usually separate expenses into three main categories: direct material, direct labor and manufacturing overhead.
+Besides, Job costing is a system of expense monitoring in which a business only creates products to fill customer/client orders.
+Employees complete job order cost sheets for each order and usually separate expenses into three main categories: direct material, direct labor, and manufacturing overhead.
 Companies in many industries can use job order costing, though a variety of product offerings/services complicates the tracking of expenses.

 What kind of businesses can use Job Costing?